LastAncientOne/Mathematics_for_Machine_Learning/README.md

 # Mathematics for Machine Learning and Deep Learning

 ##  Description:
-This is a tutorials for Mathematics in Machine Learning and Deep Learning.
-There are step-by-step and examples of math problems in machine learning and deep learning.
-Education for mathematics. :symbols: :1234:
+This tutorial provides an overview of Mathematics in Machine Learning and Deep Learning.
+It includes step-by-step explanations and examples of math problems in these fields.
+It aims to enhance your understanding of mathematics in relation to education for machine learning and deep learning. :symbols: :1234:

 <img src="Title_Math.PNG">